Srol/GrabBot/README.md

 Afterwards, anyone should be able to say `grabbot download <url>` in a public channel and the bot will download any URL supported by Youtube-DL and upload it to the Slack channel where the request was made.

 Keep in mind that as youtube-dl is updated, so too will this bot need to be.
 If you're using Heroku like me, all that means is changing the version number in requirements.txt

+Additionally, using a [Heroku buildpack that supports for ffmpeg](https://github.com/shunjikonishi/heroku-buildpack-ffmpeg) will make your life easier, but it is not required.